 I am also working on a research project on mobile payment services for the unbanked with Professor Saul Estrin and Professor Susanna Khavul funded by the Leverhulme Trust and the International Growth Centre.

 My PhD thesis titled “Essays on performance, corporate financial strategy and organization of multinational banks in Africa” was completed in September 2014.
 I conducted a bank survey in Kenya (September-November 2013), Tanzania (November-December 2013) and Ghana (March 2014) to collect data for my thesis.

 I have worked in both public and private financial institutions.
 I started my career as an intern economist at the Banque de France in the African Franc Zone and Development Financing department.
 I subsequently worked in investment banking as a Junior Economist at HSBC in Paris and then as an Equity Research Associate at Societe Generale in London, covering insurance stocks.

-I have also carried out consulting work for the OECD, the U.K. Department for International Development (DFID), the African Development Bank (AfDB), and for Ashoka, a nonprofit supporting social entrepreneurs.
+I have also carried out consulting work for the OECD, the U.K. Department for International Development (DFID), the African Development Bank (AfDB), for Ashoka, a nonprofit supporting social entrepreneurs, and for investment banks.

 - PhD Business Economics – LSE – 2014